Rise-Vision/rise-data-options/README.md

 text values from which a user can choose.
 These values can represent languages, style names, or other arbitrary values that can be used to change the behavior of a template.

+## Usage

+The below illustrates simple usage of the component.

 #### Example